instrumentisto/rust-incubator/2_idioms/2_1_type_safety/README.md

 - [Will Crichton: Type-level Programming in Rust][6]
 - [Sergey Potapov: Builder with typestate in Rust][8]
 - [Azriel Hoh: Compile Time Correctness: Type State][9]
+- [Oleksandr Prokhorenko: From 'It Might Work' to 'It Will Work': Typestate in Rust][12]